What I build, and how engagements work.

 How does pricing work?

 Every paid engagement is quoted on scope after the free 30-minute scoping call.
-The written quote lands inside 24 hours. deliverables, milestones, timeline, total price.
+The written quote lands inside 24 hours: deliverables, milestones, timeline, total price.
 Once you accept it and sign, the price is locked; productized scope keeps it from moving.
-Audit and Sprint are paid 50% on signing and 50% at delivery.
+The Pilot Build is a flat $750, credited toward a Sprint if you proceed.
+Sprints are paid 50% on signing and 50% at delivery.
 Custom builds are milestone-paid against a staged schedule.
 Ops Retainer is monthly, cancellable with 30 days' notice.
 No hourly billing, no surprise invoices.

 What stack do you build on?